lil-id/simple-java-maven-app/README.md

 you'll be creating yourself during the tutorial and the `jenkins/scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

+# Access Jenkins Using Reverse Proxy

+1. Build docker image with

+`docker build -t nginx-reverse-proxy .`

+2. Run nginx container

+`docker run -d -p 9000:80 --name nginx-reverse-proxy nginx-reverse-proxy`

+Note: in this case, i want access my Jenkins Blue Ocean dashboard from port 9000 at my local computer.

+3. Don't forget to connect the nginx container into the Jenkins network you created.
+For example the network here it is called `jenkins`.

+`docker network connect jenkins nginx-reverse-proxy`